 Guest is the author of books of poems, plays, prose, collaborations with artists, art criticism, and a critically acclaimed biography of the poet H.D.
-She has received the Robert Frost Medal for Distinguished Lifetime Achievement from the Poetry Society of America, the Longwood Award, the Lawrence Lipton Award for Literature, the Columbia Book Award, and an NEA grant.
+She received the Robert Frost Medal for Distinguished Lifetime Achievement from the Poetry Society of America, the Longwood Award, the Lawrence Lipton Award for Literature, the Columbia Book Award, and an NEA grant.

-The Beinecke’s collection of Barbara Guest papers consists of 38 boxes of material relating to the poet’s work and life, including writing, artwork, photographs, audio tapes, and video cassettes.
+The Beinecke’s collection of Barbara Guest papers consists of 38 boxes of material relating to the poet’s work and life and includes writing, artwork, photographs, audio tapes, and video cassettes.
 The collection includes correspondence from Daisy Aldan, John Ashbery, Max Eastman, Marianne Moore, Laura Riding, and drafts or manuscripts of Herself Defined, Seeking Air, The Countess from Minneapolis, and other works.

 A detailed description of the papers can be found online: Barbara Guest Finding Aid Database